-Thérèse became a Carmelite ‘to save souls and to pray for priests’.
+Thérèse entered the Lisieux Carmel on 9 April 1888 and was professed on 8 September 1890.
 As a Carmelite nun Sr Thérèse of the Child Jesus and the Holy Face devoted her life to God.
+She became a Carmelite ‘to save souls and especially to pray for priests’.
 She lived to a large extent in silence and continual prayer and engaged in the work and recreations of the community.
 There is a lot of detail - as recorded in St Thérèse of Lisieux: Her Last Conversations – in Thérèse’s reply to Mother Agnes’ query about her various assignments in the Carmel.
 She was initially assigned to the linen room and the refectory and later became assistant sacristan and was placed in charge of the novices in 1893.
 She undertook sewing, gardening, painting of religious objects and was a prolific writer.

 All the writings of St Thérèse are infused with reference to God and scripture and with prayerfulness.
 Her works include religious plays, poems, specific prayers, hundreds of letters from before and after her entry to Carmel and providentially her autobiography Story of a Soul in which she articulated her Little Way of Spirituality and her Doctrine of Love.
 On prayer St Thérèse wrote: ‘For me prayer is an aspiration of the heart, it is a simple glance directed to heaven, it is a cry of gratitude and love in the midst of trial, as well as joy; finally, it is something great, supernatural which expands my soul and unites me to Jesus’.
 In 1895 St Thérèse made her Act of Oblation to Merciful Love.

-St Thérèse became ill in 1896 and died with great suffering from tuberculosis after almost two years.
+St Thérèse became ill in 1896 and died, with great suffering, from tuberculosis less than two years later.
 During this time she also suffered a trial of faith and hope which she offered so that ‘the bright flame of faith’ can shine for those who do not believe.
 Towards the end of her life St Thérèse said she realized that her mission was about to begin, and she vowed to spend her heaven doing good on earth.
 She died on 30 September 1897 and was buried in the Lisieux Cemetery on 4 October 1897.
-Before her canonisation in 1925 the body of St Thérèse was brought to the Lisieux Carmel where today there is a constant stream of visitors and pilgrims to the St Thérèse Shrine.
-Her Universal Feast Day is celebrated on 1 October each year.

 The Canonisation of St Thérèse

-The St Thérèse Shrine in the Carmel Chapel in Lisieux features the well-known reclining figure - in the habit of the Carmelite Order - which represents St Thérèse at her death and is the place of the major reliquary of St Thérèse.
+The Shrine features the well-known reclining figure - in the habit of the Carmelite Order - which represents St Thérèse at her death and is the place of the major reliquary of St Thérèse.
 The original statue of the Virgin of the Smile - to whom St Thérèse prayed during her childhood illness - is located high above the shrine.
 St Thérèse’s three sisters (Marie, Pauline and Céline) who as Carmelites were known respectively as Sr Marie of the Sacred Heart, Mother Agnes of Jesus and Sr Geneviève of the Holy Face are buried nearby in the side wall of the Chapel.

-At the time of the completion of the Basilica of St Thérèse Pope Pius XI, who called her the ‘star of his Pontificate’, donated a Reliquary to the newly built Lisieux Basilica and requested that the right arm and hand of St Thérèse with which she had written Story of a Soul, be permanently venerated there.
+The Basilica of St Thérèse in Lisieux was consecrated in 1954.
+At the time Pope Pius XII donated a Reliquary to the Basilica and requested that the right arm and hand of St Thérèse with which she had written Story of a Soul, be permanently venerated there.
 The tomb of St Thérèse's parents Saints Louis and Zélie is now in the crypt under the Basilica.